Carolingian schools: Dawn

 After the death of Charlemagne and the dismemberment of the empire, the educational reforms introduced by him received a setback.
-There was a brief period under Charles the Bald, when royal favour was once more bestowed on scholars.
-But with the advent of the tenth century came other cares and occupations for the royal mind.
+There was a brief period under Charles the Bald, when royal favour was once more bestowed on scholars, but this waned again at the beginning of the tenth century.
 Nevertheless, the monastic and episcopal schools, and no doubt the village schools too, continued wherever war and pillage did not render their existence impossible.
 Thus the educational influence of the Carolingian revival of learning was continued in some way down to the dawn of the era of university education in the thirteenth century.